-Once you have submitted the form, one of our guest services assistants will reach out to you by phone or by email.
+Once you have submitted the form, one of our care advisors will reach out to you by phone or by email.
 This usually happens on the same day or the next business day.

-Your guest services assistant will provide you with a list of the medical information needed in order to conduct the review.
+Your care advisors will provide you with a list of the medical information needed in order to conduct the review.
 We may recommend that you submit medical records, pathology slides, radiology images, or a combination of these items.

 This is an important step because our opinion will be based on the quality and quantity of the information received.

 We ask for all documents to be submitted in English.

 For most people, this means you will need to have your medical records translated.
 We are happy to help you find a translator and coordinate the submission of your documents through one of the trusted companies we work with.

 The cost of a second opinion varies from person to person depending on the services you would like included.
 Please contact our care advisor team to learn more about the service options available and related costs.

 What Is Included in a Second Opinion

 Memorial Sloan Kettering’s world-renowned doctors will review the materials you have submitted and provide a medical opinion in the form of a written report.
 You can choose to receive a copy of the report by mail, email, or fax.

 A second opinion does not include direct communication with the doctors who reviewed your information.
 You are welcome to submit specific questions along with your medical information so that these may be addressed as part of the second opinion.
 If you still have questions once you’ve received our report, we recommend you discuss them with your personal doctor.